Launch an App on Fly

 ...

-We are now ready to deploy our containerized app.
+, you'll want to deploy your app now.
 At the command line, just run:

-from there.
-Then flyctl will start the process of deploying our application to the Fly.io platform. flyctl will return you to the command line when it's done.
+.
+Then flyctl will start the process of deploying your application to the Fly.io platform and return you to the command line when it's done.